veevelder/quick-combat/README.md

 Adds a Hotkey to quicly add PCs, and NPCs to the combat tracker, roll their initiatives, and start combat.

+This module has been tested with the D&D 5E system.
+Plan is to make it available to other systems in the future.
+For other systems, everything except the Experience tracking should work, but this has not been tested yet.

 ## Installation Instructions